Hines94/BabylonBurst/README.md

     - `template <typename Packer>`
         - void msgpack_pack(Packer& pk) const
     - void msgpack_unpack(msgpack::object const& o)
+    - And for now they need to pack into map with SAME NAME param in msgpack (eg TestParam -> {"TestParam",value}) to be compatible with Editor

 Extend Code Typescript:
 - Required: Main.ts in TsSource with export function UpdateTick(ecosystem:GameEcosystem)